-Investing in the Caesar Kleberg Wildlife Research Institute today, will ensure the future of wildlife and their habitat in South Texas for tomorrow.
+Investing in the Caesar Kleberg Wildlife Research Institute ensures the future of Texas wildlife and their habitat .
 Your generous gifts help us make an impact like no other, allowing us to recruit and support top graduate students and provide vital resources to our world-class scientists.
 Endowments allow all research programs to:

 - Leverage research funds from other organizations such as state and federal agencies, NGOs, and private foundations that require a matching gift in order to fund a project.